This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 1:

-Add the dry quinoa in a fine mesh sieve and rinse it under running tap water for at least 30 seconds.
+Add the dry quinoa to a fine mesh sieve and rinse it under running tap water for at least 30 seconds.
 You might see foam or bubbles on top as you rinse it.
+Continue rinsing the quinoa until the bubbles disappear.

 quinoa rinsed and soaking in a jar.